okTurtles/dnschain/docs/example-server-setup.md

 As with the others, we're going to run this as a `systemd` service.
 Here's [our example unit file](../scripts/dnschain.service), feel free to adjust as needed.

+Note that this unit file also sets up port forwarding so our DNSChain install can run unprivileged using port 5333, while still receiving traffic from port 53.
+Here is a [more detailed discussion](https://stackoverflow.com/questions/413807/is-there-a-way-for-non-root-processes-to-bind-to-privileged-ports-1024-on-l/21653102#21653102) about this problem of running user processes that listen on ports < 1024.

 Let's start DNSChain to ensure that we have it configured correctly.

 	$ systemctl enable dnschain